JamieHeather/stitchr/README.md

 ### Stitch together TCR coding nucleotide sequences from V/J/CDR3 information

-##### Jamie Heather | Cobbold lab @ MGH | 2018
+##### Jamie Heather | CCR @ MGH | 2020

 ### Summary

-Sometimes you need a TCR nucleotide sequence, but all you have is limited information.
+Sometimes you need a complete TCR nucleotide or amino acid sequence, but all you have is limited information.
 This script aims to generate *a*\* coding nucleotide sequence for a given rearrangement (e.g. for use when generating TCR expression vectors) in those situations.

-The script takes the known V/J/CDR3 information, and uses that to pull out the relevant germline TCR nucleotide sequences and stitch them together, using common human codons to fill in the non-templated regions.
+The script takes the known V/J/CDR3 information, and uses that to pull out the relevant germline TCR nucleotide sequences and stitch them together, using common codons to fill in the non-templated regions.

 ### Installation and dependencies